Pattaya for Digital Nomads

 Shopping in Pattaya

 I'll be blunt, I hate shopping.
-If you ever meet me and notice all my clothes have holes in, it's not because I'm too cheap to replace them, I just hate shopping so much that I'll wear them until they fall off so I don't have to.
+If you ever meet me and notice all my clothes have holes in, it's not because I'm too cheap to replace them, I just hate going shopping so much that I'll wear them until they fall off so I don't have to.

-That being said, even I need to buy new things occasionally, and Pattaya is quite a good place to do it if you like things to be cheap and easy, which you probably do if you're here.
+That being said, even I need to buy new clothes occasionally, and Pattaya is quite a good place to do it if you like things to be cheap and easy, which you probably do if you're here.

 Central Marina

 Central Marina is a short walk from Terminal 21, but seems to get largely ignored.
 Every time I come here it feels pretty much empty.
-It's got a strange layout, because when you walk in the front entrace you're in this semi-deserted area with a few cafes and not much else.
+It's got a strange layout, because when you walk in the front entrance you're in this semi-deserted area with a few cafes and not much else.
 The reason it's so great, is if you go through this area and across a little forecourt, you get to a bigger building that has several factory outlets where you can pick-up some discounted brands.

 For example, there's a Nike factory outlet that focusses mainly on shoes, so if you want to get a pair of Nikes for half the price you'd pay elsewhere, come here.